Cry for Me (Camila Cabello song): Critical reception

 Emily Zemler of Rolling Stone described the song as a "pop number" that takes on that feeling after a breakup where you want your ex to be just as miserable as you are".

 Promotion

 Cabello announced the track's release on social media on October 2, 2019.

 Live performances

-Camila first performed "Cry for Me" on Saturday Night Live, on October 12, 2019.
+Cabello first performed "Cry for Me" on Saturday Night Live, on October 12, 2019.

 Credits and personnel

 Credits adapted from the liner notes of Romance.